What is Lights On Afterschool?

 In America today, 1 in 4 youth — 14.3 million children – are alone and unsupervised after school.
 Afterschool programs keep kids safe, help working families and inspire learning.
 They provide opportunities to help young people develop into successful adults.
-Lights On Afterschool is a project of the Afterschool Alliance, a nonprofit organization dedicated to ensuring that all children have access to quality, affordable afterschool programs.
+Lights On Afterschool is a celebration of the avenues provided by these afterschool programs.

 - Creating an email invite; sample provided

 - How to use evite.com or e-invite service

 - Getting press for a Lights On Afterschool event